colehaus/colex/content/posts/yaas-epistemology/main.md

     Endorsing cyclic justification---we justify sight with reference to other senses and other senses with reference to sight--- characterizes [coherentism](https://plato.stanford.edu/entries/justep-coherence/).

-So, to summarize, when faced with endless 'why's, we can pursue one of three strategies: Provide an endless stream of responses, declare that some beliefs are above questioning, or provide circular justification.
+So, to summarize, when faced with endless 'why's, we can pursue one of three strategies: Provide an endless stream of responses, declare that some beliefs are beyond questioning, or provide circular justification.
 Again, there's lots of arguments about which (if any) of these positions is correct which we'll not cover here.
 :::
 ::: {}
 In general, each belief ought to have some justification.
 Beliefs without any justification aren't even candidates for counting as knowledge.
 But the justification for a belief is also a belief and thus demands *it's* own justifying belief.